Distinguishing synthetic opal types

 Similar to other synthetic opals, Sterling Opals possess the same chemical and physical properties as natural opals.
 They are composed of silica spheres arranged in a regular pattern, which diffracts light and creates the play-of-color effect.
 Sterling Opals are also highly resistant to cracks and fractures, making them a durable choice for jewelry.

-Also read about: How Much Does Pink Spinel Cost Per Carat?
+Also read about: How Much is Spinel Worth?

 Distinguishing Features